zyedidia/perforator/README.md

 If we want to determine the number of cache misses, branch mispredictions, etc... `perf` is not suitable because running `perf stat` on this program will profile the creation of the array in addition to the sum.
 With Perforator, we can measure just the sum.

+### Profiling functions

 First compile with

 ```
 $ gcc -g -O2 -o bench bench.c